 By Lisa Malice

-To learn more about the author and her work, please visit her website.
+To learn more about the author and his work, please visit his website.